-Referring to the test results of the fifth hypothesis (H5), the tax avoidance is not influenced by the age of a company, with a significance value of 0.371 > 0.05.
+Referring to the test results of the fifth hypothesis (H5), the effective tax rate is not influenced by the age of a company, with a significance value of 0.371 > 0.05.
 Companies with a long lifespan only sometimes carry out tax avoidance actions even though they have more experience; this can be because the company has been able to generate good profits through its operational activities.
 Acts of tax avoidance can become a risk threatening the continuity of a company's long-running business.
-Newlyaged companies will only sometimes be compliant in paying taxes due to the company's need for large funds to develop its business.
+Newly-aged companies will only sometimes be compliant in paying taxes due to the company's need for large funds to develop its business.
 The test results are in line with research by Honggo & Marlinah (2019); Pramesti & Susilawati (2024) where company age does not affect the effective tax rate.
-On the other hand, the test results are different from research by Ziliwu & Ajimat (2021) which found a relationship between company age and the tax avoidance.
+On the other hand, the test results are different from research by Ziliwu & Ajimat (2021) which found a negative relationship between company age and the effective tax rate.